2dchaos/DynamicLightingRayTraced/README.md

-# Dynamic Lighting for Unity.
+# Dynamic Lighting for Unity(with Raytraced real time Shadows)

+Implementation is by Henry, the bugs are probably mine!
+XD

 This package brings an old school lighting technique to Unity.